 All CIOOS Atlantic submissions are accompanied by metadata – or, data about the data.
 The metadata includes information such as time, depth, and location of the dataset.
 This allows for the calculation of derived variables without the need for additional measurements.
 Information on derived variables is available in GOOS documentation.

 microbe biomass and diversity (*emerging)

 While CIOOS Atlantic has made every effort to create an easy-to-use system for data contributors, in some instances datasets may contain variables which are only partially-supported.
-These variables cannot be searched or filtered via CKAN or the Asset Map.
-However, datasets containing partially supported variables are discoverable by searching “organization” or a fully-supported variable contained within the same dataset.
-All datasets within CIOOS are accessible and may be downloaded.
+These variables cannot be searched or filtered via CIOOS tools, like the Data Catalogue.
+Instead, they are discoverable by searching for the responsible organization, the appropriate keyword, or a fully-supported variable contained within the same dataset within the search bar.

 All datasets within CIOOS Atlantic are accessible and may be downloaded.
 If you want to contribute your data to CIOOS Atlantic, please contact us.

 For more information, please visit our FAQ page.